stomaras/Front-End-Projects/starting-project/README.md

 gcTime: define how long the data in the cache will be kept default is 5 minutes

 isLoading: will not be true if a query is just disabled

+useMutation does not send immediately a request when a component is render but only when you tell it to send that request , which you do with the help of mutate function isPending from useMutation will be true if request is on the way or false otherwise

+every time i rerender a component react-query executed behind the scenes